 Varex entered into a Separation and Distribution Agreement when it spun off from Varian.
-The agreement provides for, among other things, indemnification obligations designed to make Varian financially responsible for liabilities allocable to Varian before the spin-off, and to make Varex financially responsible for liabilities allocable to Varian before the spin-off and for information contained in the Varex registration statement that describes the separation, Varex, and the transactions contemplated by the Separation and Distribution Agreement.
-Varex may be subject to substantial liabilities if it required to indemnify Varex.
+The agreement provides for, among other things, indemnification obligations designed to make Varian financially responsible for liabilities allocable to Varian before the spin-off, and to make Varex financially responsible for liabilities allocable to Varex before the spin-off and for information contained in the Varex registration statement that describes the separation, Varex, and the transactions contemplated by the Separation and Distribution Agreement.
+Varex may be subject to substantial liabilities if it required to indemnify Varian or if Varian is required, but unable, to indemnify Varex.
 Either of these could negatively affect Varex's business, financial position, results of operations, and/or cash flows.

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds

 None.

 Item 3.
 Defaults Upon Senior Securities

 None.

 Item 4.
 Mine Safety Disclosures

 Not applicable.

 Item 5.
 Other Information

-None.